1500m (Olympic / Aquabike distance) / 750m (Sprint Distance)

-- Due to the number of competitors we will be having wave starts.
-The starts will be based on your estimated swim time.
+- Due to the number of competitors we will be having wave starts. .
 Wave allocations will be posted on the race website in advance and cannot be changed once completed.
-Please ensure you are happy with estimated swim time.
-This change be changed in Active Europe.
-At registration, you will also be informed which start you are in and will have been given a swim hat with the colour for your wave which you MUST wear.
+Please ensure you are happy with estimated swim time but this is only used as a guideline with the fastest male swimmers in wave 1, all female in wave 2 and a mix in the balance of waves You will have been given a swim hat with the colour for your wave which you MUST wear.

-- For safety reasons there will be a 15 minute gap between each swim start.
+- For safety reasons there will be a 10 to 15 minute gap between each swim start.
 IF YOU ARE A WEAK SWIMMER KEEP TO THE BACK OF YOUR START.

 - Swim start will be in the water near the river bank